EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Summary and Conclusions

 Overall, this paper, we show that the evolution of galaxy size and structure continues to the highest redshifts, with disc-like galaxies forming most stars within the universe at all epochs.
 High redshift morphology studies are revealing a new picture of the structural evolution of galaxies, which will continue further with increasing numbers of high-redshift galaxies being discovered with JWST.

 This study is just the start of this type of analysis.
 The benefit of the CEERS fields is that we have very accurate photometric redshifts at lower redshifts, due to overlap with existing HST observations.
 In the near future this will be available for many other and larger fields where more subtle changes in the size and structural features of galaxies will be studied, and this will lead to a more complete understanding of galaxy evolution over nearly the universe's entire history.
+Future studies with a larger sample of high redshift galaxies are needed to determine precisely when these aspects first formed, and future observations will provide these increased samples of high redshift galaxies, through upcoming wide and deep surveys.
+An alternative method of probing only the highest redshift galaxies could also be used, removing the reliance on HST detections.